 One advertising spot doesn’t drive one sale

-That’s just not how it works.
+It’s not how it works.
+Repetition is the key.

 Let’s look at the value of storytelling in doing those things.

-Firstly, storytelling is a great way to take complex topics, and make them easier to understand.
+First, storytelling is a great way to take complex topics, and make them easier to understand.

-But how would you get the point across if you’ve only got a two minute conversation, or a few hundred words to explain it?
+But how would you get the point across if you’ve only got a 2 minute conversation, or a few hundred words to explain it?
 And do it in a way, that’s easy to understand.

 Well, that’s where the value of storytelling and stories come in.
 And that’s basically an excuse for us to tell one of our favourite marketing stories.